Approvals and requirements

 - is an efficient and cost-effective means of achieving the public purpose.
 The advertising compliance certificate serves as the approval by the head of a government agency for all Government advertising campaigns, regardless of value.

-Section 7(2) of the Act requires that all NSW Government campaigns with a total cost likely to exceed $50,000 are subject to a peer review before the campaign commences.
+Peer Review is a requirement under the Government Advertising Act 2011 Section 7(2).
+The Government Advertising Regulation 2018 Section 4 implements the new threshold of $250,000 for peer review rather than $50,000 as mentioned in Section 7(2) of the Act.
+All NSW Government campaigns with a total cost likely to exceed $250,000 (excluding GST) are subject to a peer review before the campaign commences.

 The peer review process is managed by Department of Premier and Cabinet who issue agencies with a letter confirming when the process has been completed.

 Agencies are responsible for ensuring that the content of submissions for peer review is accurate and provided in the appropriate formats as advised by Department of Premier and Cabinet.

 Peer reviews of campaigns for whole-of-government initiatives shall include a reviewer independent of the public sector.

 In cases where the Department of Premier and Cabinet develops a campaign that requires a peer review, the following rules apply:

 - The review will be convened by a person independent of the Department of Premier and Cabinet.